top of page

 It denotes the measure or range to which a particular quality, condition, or phenomenon exists or is present.
 'Extent' is often used to describe the size, breadth, or scale of an object, event, or situation.
 It provides a sense of the boundaries or limits within which something operates or occurs.
 Furthermore, 'extent' can also describe the fullness or completeness of a particular attribute or characteristic.
 It helps in understanding the reach or impact of an action, decision, or occurrence.
 The concept of 'extent' is closely related to the idea of comprehending the full breadth or depth of something, allowing us to assess its implications, consequences, or significance.
 By evaluating the extent of a situation, one can gain a clearer understanding of its overall magnitude or the level of influence it exerts.

-Example sentences of extent
+Example sentences containing extent

 1. The extent of the damage caused by the hurricane was devastating.